Dennison Wheelock: Music at Carlisle

-Pratt soon received a set of musical instruments: cornets, clarinets, and pianos from Boston.

 While classical European music was emphasized at Carlisle, the students also sang and drummed traditional tribal music in their dormitories.
 They played samples of such music at assembly and local community programs.
 Later, Wheelock featured American Indian music with classical European music in his opera, Aboriginal Suite.

 Carlisle Indian Band

 Pratt established the Carlisle Indian School band in 1880.
-By the time Wheelock entered the school in the mid-1880s, musical programs were a common feature of the school.
-Band members mastered Greig, Mozart, Rossini, Schubert and Wagner.
-They frequently performed at school assemblies, holiday festivities and at the Carlisle Opera House, delighting the students, teachers and administrators at the school and gaining favorable attention among the local white townspeople.

-In 1892, Dennison was appointed bandmaster of the Carlisle Indian Band, a position he would hold for over eight years, until 1900.
-Wheelock was the first American Indian bandmaster at Carlisle.
-After his tenure, his brother James took up the baton.
+Dennison was the first American Indian bandmaster at Carlisle before being succeeded by his brother James.
 Under the leadership of Dennison Wheelock and James Wheelock, the Carlisle Indian Band earned an international reputation of musical excellence.
 The Carlisle Indian Band performed at world fairs, expositions, concert venues and at every national presidential inaugural celebration until the school closed.
-Taking over the reins of the Carlisle Indian School Band, he recruited new members.
-Dennison continued to perform at as a solo cornetist and his younger brother James, a student at the school, became a fixture on the "E-Clarinet. " Wheelock's commitment to music extended beyond the classroom and the bandstand the Carlisle.
-Throughout the 1890s, he was also composing songs, popular "fluff", band music, as well as the symphony, which he finally completed in 1900.
+During this period, Dennison continued to create compositions outside of the band, including a symphony.